syrocks3601/academicwebsite.github.io/_pages/about.md

 Hi!
 I am an undergraduate student at Yonsei University, Seoul.
 I study Architecture for major and Computer Science as minor.
 My vision is contributing to human race by problem solving.
+Studying architecture was an important phase for me since it addresses how to solve problems in city, buildings and of course, human.
+Computer programming is also one of the fastest, strongest way of solving problems.
+My key question is always 'why?'
+Insight on what the real problem is indeed the most significant agenda in the era of uncertainty.

 Interest Area
 ======